• Skip to primary navigation

 I find these comforting muffins perfect for curbing a sweet tooth during those colder months.
 They are heavenly with the optional crumble topping just like my Vegan Raspberry Muffins.
 It adds a nice layer of crunchy sweetness.

-You can also leave out the orange flavor by subbing the juice with 1 tablespoon apple cider vinegar to make cranberry muffins.
+You can also leave out the orange flavor by subbing the juice with 1 tbsp of apple cider vinegar to make cranberry muffins.

 Store them on the counter, refrigerator, or freezer.
 All it takes is a few seconds in the microwave and they are good to go!
 Of course, you can also enjoy them cold or at room temperature.